๐Ÿงฎ

 The Core Formula: Concentration = Amount / Volume

 After reconstitution, the concentration of your solution equals the total amount of compound divided by the total volume of solvent added.
 If a vial contains 5 mg of a compound and you add 2 mL of bacteriostatic water, the concentration is 5 mg / 2 mL = 2.5 mg/mL.
-To calculate how much volume to draw for a specific dose, rearrange the formula: Volume = Desired Dose / Concentration.
-If you want 250 mcg (0.25 mg) from a 2.5 mg/mL solution, you need 0.25 / 2.5 = 0.1 mL.
-On an insulin syringe marked in units (where 100 units = 1 mL), 0.1 mL equals 10 units.
+That concentration is a property of the mixed vial.
+It is what later lets a volume be translated into syringe units (on a U-100 syringe, 100 units = 1 mL), but the dose itself โ€” how much of the compound to administer โ€” is set by your prescriber or product label, not by this page.

 Unit Conversions You Must Know